frost-drago/HCI-Lab-class/README.md

 </table>

 - **Other tools** I've used:
-  - **Node.js** - JS runtime environment... can be used to make a server, if my understanding isn't wrong.
+  - **Node.js** - (JS runtime environment... can be used to make a server, if my understanding isn't wrong 😅.)
-  - **Apache** - Server environment, locally.
+  - **XAMPP** - (Server environment, locally.
 Offline.
+Connects me to Apache and MySQL.)
-  - **Ngrok** - With this my computer is the web server and I don't need to upload my files somewhere else.
-I can access the site on my phone.
+  - **Ngrok** - https://ngrok.com/ (With this my computer is the web server and I don't need to upload my files somewhere else.
+I can access the site on my phone.)
   - **SQLiteDatabaseBrowserPortable** - https://sqlitebrowser.org/ (Portable and lightweight database editor.)

 ## CodePen